Our Services

 Helpful Resources

-Sugar itself doesn’t directly cause itching, but consistently high sugar can raise blood glucose and increase the risk of yeast overgrowth, dry skin, and even nerve-related itch, especially if you have diabetes or insulin resistance, while occasional sweets alone are unlikely.
+Does sugar cause itching?
+Sugar doesn't directly cause itching, but consistently high blood sugar can trigger yeast overgrowth, dry skin, and nerve-related itch — especially in people with diabetes or insulin resistance.
+Occasional sweets alone are unlikely to cause itching.

-There are several factors to consider; see below for key signs that point to yeast, other common causes, smart sugar cutbacks, when to check A1c or glucose, proper treatment steps, and red flags that mean you should see a doctor.
+Key factors to consider include: signs pointing to yeast, other common itch causes, smart ways to cut back on sugar, when to check your A1c or glucose, proper treatment steps, and red flags that warrant seeing a doctor.

 The relationship between sugar, yeast, and itching is real—but it's also more nuanced than many headlines suggest.
 Let's break it down clearly and calmly so you can understand what's possible, what's proven, and what to do next.